 The link between exercise and mood is very strong.
 Research shows that exercise can also help alleviate long-term depression.
 Researchers have also explored exercise as a tool for treating anxiety.

-Toronto Cognitive Behavioural Therapist
+Cognitive Behavioural Therapist in Toronto

 As a psychotherapist I help my clients use their powers of consciousness (willful attention) to learn new healthy behaviours and thinking patterns that promote resiliency, strength and contentment.